OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/simulating_data/screencast/slides.md

 # Simulating data

-- Monte Carlo studies because of randomness

-- Will see mathematical basis only in statistics course

-- Just work with intuition & recipe here

----

-# Simulating data

 - Called <span style="color:#CD7F32;">Monte Carlo</span> studies because of randomness

 - Will see mathematical basis only in statistics course